 PayPal has been around for years - maybe decades actually.
 It began as a service linked to eBay to facilitate payments for the purchase of products on that website.

-Some years ago, PayPal added the ability for its customers to generate invoices that can be sent to customers (or in my case - clients) that they can easily pay by means of a PayPal account or their credit card of preference.
+Some years ago, PayPal added the ability for its registered users to generate invoices that can be sent to customers (or in my case - clients) that they can easily pay by means of a PayPal account or their credit/debit card of preference.
 The client does NOT have to have a PayPal account (although it is a great service - and the account is free to set up).
-The client just "clicks" on the link in the PayPal invoice to pay it, and then they have the choice to pay the invoice from their PayPal account (which is linked to their checking account or a credit card), or supply their credit card information directly to PayPal and the payment is made by a debit (charge) to that card.
+The client just "clicks" on the link in the PayPal invoice to pay it, and then they have the choice to pay the invoice from their PayPal account (which is linked to their checking account or a credit card), or supply their credit/debit card information directly to PayPal and the payment is made by a debit (charge) to that card.

 If you would like a PayPal invoice, simply e-mail me and I will send you one usually within 24 hours.